juzdepom/react-flashcard-project/README.md

 ## Session 17
 *🗓 M, Oct 21, 2019* <br>

-#16 added objectives of the day to Timelogs!
+#17 added objectives of the day to Timelogs!
 See GIF below

 <img src="/screenshots/10-21-2019--objectives.gif" width="600" alt="">

+#17 fixed the textinput which was having some height issues and added some small improvements to the timelog buttons!

+## Session 18
+*🗓 Th, Oct 24, 2019* <br>
+Feeling a little bit frustrated.
+For some reason, my firebase database is no longer saving the most recent version of my flashcard studying data.
+My whole study session so far was deleted today!

+#18 added a delayed method that resets the decklistcard key state.